pyca/cryptography/docs/x509/verification.rst

     .. versionadded:: 44.0.0

-    An ExtensionPolicy provides a builder-style interface for constructing an :class:`ExtensionPolicy`.
+    ExtensionPolicy provides a set of static methods to construct predefined extension policies, and a builder-style interface for modifying them.

+    .. note:: Calling any of the builder methods (:meth:`require_not_present`, :meth:`may_be_present`, or :meth:`require_present`)
+        multiple times with the same extension OID will raise an exception.

     .. staticmethod:: permit_all()

         Creates an ExtensionPolicy initialized with a policy that does not put any constraints on a certificate's extensions.
+        This can serve as a base for a fully custom extension policy.

         :returns: An instance of :class:`ExtensionPolicy`